 Housing for Visiting International Students

 You are responsible for finding your own housing.
 You can arrange to live off-campus in an Apartment, Private Residence Hall (dormitory), or a Co-op.
-Space permitting, you can apply for on-campus housing in a University Residence Hall/Apartment (campus run dormitory).
+Space permitting, you can apply for on-campus housing in a University Residence Hall/Apartment or Short Course Dormitory (campus run dormitory).

 Temporary Housing upon Arrival in Madison

 If you arrive in Madison and are still looking for permanent housing or if you are not yet able to move into your housing, there are some temporary housing options available to you.

 Madison Friends of International Students (MFIS) offers free temporary housing with breakfast for up to three nights through their system of community volunteers.
 Because MFIS housing is limited, we recommend that you do not use this service if you already have a place to stay when you arrive.
 You may not know of your temporary housing contact until a week or less prior to your arrival.
 If you have not heard from MFIS three days before your departure date, please contact them directly.

 - Furnished Apartments.
 Your housing should be listed as "furnished" or "semi-furnished," which generally means that there will be enough furniture provided for you to use while you are there.
 This generally includes a bed, desk, lamp, and chair(s).
 Check with your landlord before signing any lease to find out what is included.
 You may be held responsible for any furnished items when you check out of the apartment, so take care not to damage them.